bchew/dynamodump/README.md

 Suitable for DynamoDB usages of smaller data volume which do not warrant the usage of AWS Data Pipeline for backup/restores.

-dynamodump now supports local DynamoDB instances as well (tested with dynalite).
+dynamodump supports local DynamoDB instances as well (tested with [dynalite](https://github.com/mhart/dynalite)).

 Usage
 -----